-Welcome to 2014!
-The New Year holds so much promise for helicopter parents like us.
+Welcome to the new year!
+The New Year holds so much promise for parents like us.
 We get a chance to think about our past year’s mistakes (of course we had some) and our accomplishments (plentiful) and work to ensure a brighter future.
 It’s a peaceful time of year when the Earth is cloaked in promise.

 New Year’s Day has a hard act to follow.
 Who wants to follow Christmas in the holiday department?
 While it’s true that the start of a new year won’t get the kid’s vote, for helicopter parents, it’s become a very important holiday.
 It’s a chance to learn from our experiences and attempt to do better this year.